Cordyceps Sinensis|Dongchong Xiacao -Winter Worm, Summer Grass.

 The cow, however, was not fed till the end because even though he was a millionaire, he did not want to miss the opportunity to earn Rs 2 lakh from his investment of Rs 5 lakh.
 He sold it to a Chinese man for Rs 7 lakh- 2 lakh cash profit, thought how much more milk will the cow give?
 Samples were, however, shown to us and also uttered a name for it in Bhutanese.

 First time I came to know that Cordyceps Sinensis is also found in Bhutan.
 At that time, my knowledge about cordyceps was not far off, I ate Chinese cordyceps and survived from sinus and semi- asthma.
-That's why the emotions and realization of its benefits I had, the rest of the knowledge was mostly based on listening.

 There was not so much opportunity to study more about it and the opportunity to surf the internet and social media in India was too less at that time.
 Today, I am too emotional while writing about it.